66°F

 weather icon Clear

-Jacky Rosen pulls ahead of Sam Brown in tight US Senate race
+Jacky Rosen defeats Sam Brown in Nevada’s U.S. Senate race

-The Brown campaign said in a statement Thursday afternoon that there are still tens of thousands of uncounted ballots in the race for U.S. Senate, separating the candidates by less than 1 percentage point.
+Before the AP called the race, the Brown campaign said in a statement Thursday afternoon that there were still tens of thousands of uncounted ballots in the race for U.S. Senate, separating the candidates by less than 1 percentage point.

 “There are thousands of ballots which need to be cured,” the campaign said in the statement.
 “Sam Brown is committed to ensuring every legally cast, valid vote is counted.”